privacyshore/privacygate-gravity-forms/README.md

 ### Installation

-This section describes how to install and setup the Gravity Forms Coinbase Commerce Add-On.
+This section describes how to install and setup the Gravity Forms PrivacyGate Add-On.
 Be sure to follow *all* of the instructions in order for the Add-On to work properly.

 ### Requirements